isomorphic-software/smartclient-docs/classes/Offline.md

 ### Description
 Stores the passed-in value in browser-local storage, mapped to the passed-in key.
 If there is no room left to store the value, we discard values from the offline store, oldest first, until there is room to store the value.
 If you don't want this behavior, explicitly pass false in the `recycleEntries` parameter.

 Note that limitations in the underlying storage engines mean that only primitive values - Strings, numbers and booleans - can be stored.
-If you wish to store an Array or Object, you will have to serialize it to JSON or XML first, and then `eval` it after retrieval to turn it back into an object.
-This is important because, upon retrieval, all the values will be of String type.
-Additionally, if you want to preserve Date values, we recommend using JSONEncoder.
+If you wish to store an Array or Object, you will have to serialize it to JSON first, and then `eval` it after retrieval to turn it back into an object.

 **Note:** This method throws an exception if it could not store the value (either because storage is full and recycleEntries was false, or because the value to store is simply too large)